jenkinsci/electricflow-plugin/README.md

 This build action has following parameters:

--   Configuration: Name of the CloudBees Flow configuration
+-   Configuration: Name of the CloudBees CD configuration

--   Override Credential: Connect to CloudBees Flow as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+-   Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration

--   Deployment Package Path: Location or path for the deployment package to be published to CloudBees Flow.
+-   Deployment Package Path: Location or path for the deployment package to be published to CloudBees CD.
 For e.g., MyProject/target

 ![](docs/images/CreateDeplApp.png)